alexfernandez/alexfernandez.github.io/2017/build-your-own-devops-infrastructure.md

 }
 ```

+We do not want to wait for someone to crunch through thousands or even millions of lines of logs.
 This is another core principles of DevOps:

 > Be proactive and notify the team when something goes wrong.

-We do not want to wait for someone to crunch through millions of lines of logs.
 It is not hard to do:

 ```